seek-oss/braid-design-system/.changeset/curly-grapes-laugh.md

  </OverflowMenu>
 ```

-Changing the `type` is no longer supported due to accessibility issue with previous implementation.
-Please get in contact via slack if you depended on this.
+Changing the `type` is no longer supported due to an accessibility issue with the previous implementation.
+Please get in contact via Slack if you depended on this.

 ```diff
  <OverflowMenu label="Overflow">